avo-hq/docs/src/1.0/upgrade.md

 ### Changes to the path helpers

 We tidied up our path helpers.
 If you use any of the following methods in your custom tools/fields (you might use it if you ejected the `sidebar.html.erb` partial), please update them accordingly by following [the source code](https://github.com/avo-hq/avo/blob/2272ea9fdda6ee12fa3af078aa4e081807526470/app/helpers/avo/url_helpers.rb).
+The changes evolved around transforming the positional arguments into named arguments.

 - `resources_path`
 - `resource_path`